guberti/clt13/readme.md

 The public key also provides *zero-testing* of encodings who are at the top-level index.
 This "top-level index" means something specific: every encoded message has some *index*.
-The encoding that results from multiplying two messages will be at the union of the two multiplicand's indices.
+The encoding that results from multiplying two messages will be at the union of the two multiplicands' indices.
 Two encodings can be added only if they share the same index.
 Zero-testing will fail unless an encoding is at some predefined top-level index.

-Assymetric Modification
+Asymmetric Modification
 -----------------------
 This implementation has been modified to support *asymmetric* index sets.
 That is, where the original design operates over *levels* 1 through kappa, our